yabinmeng/dseutilities/scripts/specific_purpose/ssl/self.signed/README.md

 # Background

 When DSE client-to-server and server-to-server encryption (aka, in-transit SSL/TLS encryption) is enabled, the most important step is to create the keystore and truststore files for each DSE node.
-This step is not conceptually clear, but practically it is complex and lenghth.
+This step is conceptually clear, but practically it is complex and lenghthy.
 For example, DataStax documentation (https://docs.datastax.com/en/security/6.7/security/secSetUpSSLCert.html#secSetUpSSLCert) describes the procedure of how to create the keystore and truststore files based on self-signed root CA certificate.
 As we can see, the procedure involves quite a few steps and the procedure needs to be repeated for each DSE node.

 # Script Description